TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/HPC-101-WorkingWithSigma2.md

 When you log in to a cluster, you are logged in to a login node shared by all users.
 The login nodes are meant for logging in, copying files, editing, compiling, running short tests (no more than a couple of minutes), submitting jobs, checking job status, etc. If you are unsure about the basic interaction with Unix-like systems, here is a good resource to start with.
 Jo`bs started via Slurm run on the compute nodes.

->[<div class="callout callout-warning">
+[<div class="callout callout-warning">
   <div class="callout-title">🚨 Warning</div>
-  This will overwrite existing files.
+  **NEVER RUN A JOB IN THE LOGIN NODE!!!
+THE LOGIN NODE IS ONLY FOR LOOKING AND MANAGING FILES, INSTALLING SOFTWARE AND WRITE SCRIPTS**
 </div>]
-> **NEVER RUN A JOB IN THE LOGIN NODE!!!
-THE LOGIN NODE IS ONLY FOR LOOKING AND MANAGING FILES, INSTALLING SOFTWARE AND WRITE SCRIPTS**

 There are two ways for doing this:
 * Interactive Job (via SLURM)